 Provincial Authorizations for Wildlife Custodians are issued by the Ontario

-Ministry of Natural Resources.
-You need to contact your District MNR Office and
+Ministry of Natural Resources and Forestry.
+You need to contact your District MNRF Office and

 speak to the Wildlife in Captivity Specialist to obtain more information about

 the process.
 OWREN does not issue Authorizations nor do we conduct

 A list of MNRF offices